Classroom Management

 Ask for their opinions.
 What rewards do they like?
 Which ones do they find pointless?
 Keep your system fresh by incorporating their ideas.

 Reduce gradually.
-You can raise the percentage needed over time or make earning rewards more difficult if you are wanting to ‘wean’ students off the rewards.
+You can raise the percentage needed over time or make earning rewards more difficult if you want to slowly phase out rewards.
 Just make sure you communicate these changes.

 What works for one teacher may be a total flop for another.
 The key to any great classroom reward system is that you make it your own.
 Try things, find what works for you, and share with others.
 Your students will thank you for it.